alan-turing-institute/network-comparison/README.md

 # netdist
 An R package implementing the NetEMD network comparison measure

+### BETA: Package under construction
+Until this package hits version 1.0 anything can change with no notice.

 [![Project Status: WIP - Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](http://www.repostatus.org/badges/latest/wip.svg)](http://www.repostatus.org/#wip)

 ## Usage